patrickgunnar/orion-rent-app/README.md

 - **TypeScript:** TypeScript is a strongly-typed superset of JavaScript, providing enhanced code safety and improved developer productivity.

-By showcasing the use of these technologies in your portfolio, you highlight your expertise in crafting an elegant, sophisticated, and efficient platform like OrionRent.
+By showcasing the use of these technologies in your portfolio, I highlight my expertise in crafting an elegant, sophisticated, and efficient platform like OrionRent.
 The combination of Next.js, React.js, Tailwind CSS, Supabase, clsx, zustand, uniqid, and TypeScript has resulted in a website that epitomizes the perfect blend of form and functionality, offering users a luxurious experience in their quest for short and long-term property rentals.
 # orion-rent-app